Lazlow Jones: Grand Theft Auto series

 Lazlow has also been involved in writing, producing and doing voice-work as a fictionalized version of himself for the Grand Theft Auto series of video games.
 He had worked at an advertising agency as a writer and producer, along with writer Reed Tucker (who is now his talk radio show's producer) on advertisements for a variety of consumer-related products.
 Since Grand Theft Auto III (2001), he co-wrote the radio stations in the games with Dan Houser of Rockstar Games.

 Lazlow produced, scripted and hosted the popular Chatterbox FM radio station in Grand Theft Auto III.

 Lazlow took a larger role in Grand Theft Auto: Vice City (2002).
 Rockstar Games hired his production company to co-write and produce all the radio stations in Vice City and the pedestrian dialogue.
 In this game, which takes place in 1986, he is the host of the Vice City radio station V-Rock.
 In Grand Theft Auto: San Andreas (2004), Lazlow co-wrote and produced the in-game media and hosted Entertaining America on WCTR after the original host Billy Dexter was killed by fictional character Jack Howitzer on air.

 Lazlow "returned" as the host of Chatterbox radio show in Grand Theft Auto: Liberty City Stories (2005), although in a minor role in the game's chronology (which takes place in 1998) that has Chatterbox as a show on a channel, not an entire channel of its own.
-During his show on the Public Access station, he hints that he will be getting his own channel during a call that frustrates him, when he says that "My buddy Donald [Love] and I have big plans for this station.
+During his show on the Public Access station, he hints that he will be getting his own channel during a call that frustrates him, when he says that "Me and my buddy Donald [Love] have big plans for this station.
 C-box 24/7!"

 Lazlow "returned" in Grand Theft Auto: Vice City Stories (2006), which is set in 1984, as an intern at V-Rock working for his real-life friend, Couzin Ed.
-In their real-life radio careers, Lazlow was the sidekick of Couzin Ed, who he would almost always tease on the radio.
+In their real-life radio careers, Lazlow was the sidekick of Couzin Ed, whom he would almost always tease on the radio.